glangmead/longhead/content/posts/2025-01-18-nazi-seizure-of-power-book-review.md

 > The townspeople believed that the Nazis were numerous

-> There was no pressure put on me by my father or anyone else to join the Hitler Youth—I decided to join it independently simply because I wanted to be in a boys club where I could strive towards a nationalistic ideal [...] we enjoyed ourselves and also felt important
+> "There was no pressure put on me by my father or anyone else to join the Hitler Youth — I decided to join it independently simply because I wanted to be in a boys club where I could strive towards a nationalistic ideal [...] we enjoyed ourselves and also felt important"

 > Many who voted Nazi simply ignored or rationalized the anti-Semitism of the party, just as they ignored other unpleasant aspects of the Nazi movement